 Muriatic acid is used to lower the pH.
 It reduces the amount of low-soluble salts in the hard water and increases the acidity to balance the pH value.
 It is important to note that muriatic acid is a cheap method that has its disadvantages.
 For example, its improper use can harm both the pool and your health.

-Before you find out how much muriatic acid you need, you should calculate the volume of the pool and the current pH value.
+Before you find out how much muriatic acid you need, you should calculate the volume of the pool or the hot tub and the current pH value.
 Below we explain in detail how to do it and how these values will affect the amount of muriatic acid to be added.

 Depending On The Volume Of Water And pH Levels In The Pool